 Rules for defining FORMAT NAME

-For character values, the first character must be a dollar sign ($), and a letter or underscore as the second character.
-For numeric values, the name must have a letter or underscore as the first character.
+• For character values, the first character must be a dollar sign ($) and a letter or underscore as the second character.
+The name must have a letter or underscore for numeric values as the first character.

 Basic Example of PROC FORMAT

-The most common way of labelling data is to simply assign each unique code its own label.
+The most common way of labelling data is simply assigning each unique code its label.
 We have taken the example from the SASHELP.PRICEDATA dataset.

 We would like to assign region names the USA, EUROPE and ASIA corresponding to the values of 1,2 and 3.